|

 Phormiums (New Zealand Flax)

-this talk we give an introduction to the species and cultivars of
+this talk I give an introduction to the species and cultivars of

 New Zealand Flax, and their cultivation and uses in the garden.
-We
+I

 also demonstrate how Phormium leaves can be used for plaiting